Ph.D. Yale University, 2004

 Professor Takenaka specializes in social and cultural history of modern Japan with her research focusing on memory and historiography of the Asia-Pacific War.
 Trained as an architect and an architectural historian, she is particularly interested in the intersection between memory and space, and has examined a variety of memorial spaces broadly conceived, including memorials, museums and urban spaces, as well as virtual spaces of memory.
 Her teaching interests include war and society, nationalism, memory studies, and visual culture.
 Prior to coming to UK, she has taught as a postdoctoral fellow at the University of Chicago and the University of Michigan.

-Professor Takenaka's first book is entitled Memory and Spatial Practice: Yasukuni Shrine and Japan's Unending Postwar, is forthcoming from the University of Hawai'i Press (and in the series Studies of the Weatherhead East Asian Institute.
+Professor Takenaka's first book, entitled Yasukuni Shrine: History, Memory, and Japan's Unending Postwar, is forthcoming from the University of Hawai'i Press (and in the series Studies of the Weatherhead East Asian Institute).
 The work explores Yasukuni Shrine as a physical space, object of visual and spatial representation, and site of spatial practice in order to highlight the complexity of Yasukuni’s past and critique the official narratives that postwar debates have responded to.
 She is currently working on two book projects.
 Mothers Against War: Gender and Grassroots Peace Activism in Postwar Japan, and War, Trauma, and Postwar in Japan and East Asia, an examination of ways that memories of the Asia-Pacific War has been shaped and reshaped in the postwar decades.
 The project is currently funded by the Japan Foundation Long Term Research Fellowship.

 “Aestheticizing Sacrifice: Media, Education, and Ritual during the Asia-Pacific War,” in Minh Nguyen ed., New Essays in Japanese Aesthetics (Lexington Books, Rowman & Littlefield, 2015, forthcoming).

 “The Construction of a Wartime National Identity: Japanese Pavilions in Paris and New York,” in Rika Devos, Alexander Ortenberg, and Vladimir Paperny eds., Architecture of World Expositions 1937-1958: Reckoning with Global War (Ashgate Publishing, 2015, forthcoming).